October 29, 2014

 representation.
 That gives us clout and leverage," he said.

-highlighted the four big issues MOAA must continue to fight: the 1-percent pay
+also highlighted the four big issues MOAA must continue to fight: the 1-percent

 allowance for housing benefit.
 He closed by thanking everyone for their

-Transition Center and Spouse Program.
+the association’s Transition Center and Spouse Program.
 Ryan also emphasized the

-importance of MOAA’s new Military Family Initiative and the MOAA Scholarship Fund.
-For the
+importance of MOAA’s new Military Family Initiative and the MOAA Scholarship

-interest-free loans and grants to 1,700 students of military
+million in interest-free loans and grants to 1,700 students of military

 families.
-"We don't think there's anything greater we can do for the nation than educate
+"We don't think there's anything greater we can do for the nation than

-Ryan warned of the challenges ahead, specifically sequestration, the Military Compensation and
+the challenges ahead, specifically sequestration, the Military Compensation and

-Retirement Modernization Commission's report, and the
+Retirement Modernization Commission's report, and the president's budget

 announcing the approval of 14 resolutions and the new members of the board of